PLSysSec/deterministic-memsafety/README.md

 To run only the DLIM regression tests, run `./build/bin/llvm-lit -v ./test/Transforms/DLIM` from the `llvm` directory.

+We have several variations of the DLIM pass: for now, `static-dlim` and `paranoid-static-dlim`.
-To run the DLIM pass on an arbitrary bitcode file, run `./build/bin/opt -passes=dlim file.ll` from the `llvm` directory.
+To run either of these passes on an arbitrary bitcode file, run `./build/bin/opt -passes=static-dlim file.ll` from the `llvm` directory.
+(Likewise for `paranoid-static-dlim`.)
 To get detailed debugging information, add the `-debug` flag.
-If you're only interested in the output (stats), you can add the `-disable-output` flag, which will avoid writing the "transformed" bitcode.
-(As of this writing, the DLIM pass is read-only and doesn't do any transformations.)
+If you're only interested in the static stats, you can add the `-disable-output` flag, which will avoid writing the "transformed" bitcode.
+(The `static-dlim` and `paranoid-static-dlim` passes are read-only and don't do any transformations.)

 Original README follows.